XinDongol/BENN-PyTorch/README.md

 `python main_boosting_cifar10_train_seq.py --arch semibinnet -b b1/b2/b3`

 **Notice:** For AB models, you should get around 79-82% accuracy for 32 ensembles.
 For SB models, you should get around 87-89% accuracy for 32 ensembles.
+The single BNN should have around 69-73% and 83-84% accuracy for AB and SB model respectively.

 ## Train BENN on ImageNet Dataset